anamika-sen/anamika-sen.github.io/index.md

 My research interests lie in the areas of Macroeconomics, International Finance, and the Economics of Gender.

-I have a masters degree in Economics from [Jawaharlal Nehru University](https://www.jnu.ac.in/) and a bachelors degree (with honours) in Economics from [Jadavpur University](http://www.jaduniv.edu.in/view_department.php?deptid=66) in India.
+I have a masters degree in Economics from [Jawaharlal Nehru University](https://www.jnu.ac.in/) and a bachelors degree (with honors) in Economics from [Jadavpur University](http://www.jaduniv.edu.in/view_department.php?deptid=66) in India.

 Email ID: [anamikasen@umass.edu](mailto:anamikasen@umass.edu) <br>